Tampa Bay Buccaneers vs. Los Angeles Rams NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Los Angeles was 6-2 overall, and 5-3 against the spread, at home last year.

-- As 1-point underdogs or greater at home last season, the Rams were 4-3 ATS.
+- As 1.5-point underdogs or greater at home last season, the Rams were 3-3 ATS.

-- In eight home games last season, Los Angeles did not go over the total.
+- In eight home games last year, Los Angeles did not hit the over.

-- Tampa Bay was 4-4 against the spread, and 6-2 overall, away from home last season.
+- Tampa Bay was 6-2 overall, and 4-4 against the spread, away from home last season.

-- Last season, as 1-point favorites or more on the road, the Buccaneers were 4-3 ATS.
+- The Buccaneers went 4-3 ATS as 1.5-point favorites or more away from home.

-- Tampa Bay went over the total in five of eight away games last year.
+- In five of eight away games last season, Tampa Bay went over the total.

 Powered by Data Skrive.